 If you have already created an online profile, please log in here to update your details.

 Vestibular disorders affect the balance organ in the inner ear.
-One of the main symptom of these conditions is vertigo (severe dizziness).
+One of the main symptoms of these conditions is vertigo (severe dizziness).
 Find out about the different vestibular disorders.

 Find out about the symptoms of vestibular conditions, including dizziness, vertigo, hearing loss, tinnitus, etc.